ggugliotta/vibeVenture/README.md

 <details>
 <summary>Feature 3: Specify Number of Events</summary>

-<p>Scenario 1: When a user hasn't specified a number, 32 events are shown by default
+<p>Scenario 1: When a user hasn't specified a number, 32 events are shown by default.
  Given that the main page is open;
  When a user opens the app;
  Then 32 events will be shown by default.</p>